moleculerjs/site/source/docs/broker.md

 ```

 ## Internal actions
-The broker registers some internal actions to check the health of node or get request statistics.
+The broker registers some internal actions to check the health of node or get broker statistics.

 ### List of local services
-This action lists local services.
+This action lists the local services.
 ```js
 broker.call("$node.services").then(res => console.log(res));
 ```

 ### List of local actions
-This action lists local actions
+This action lists the local actions.
 ```js
 broker.call("$node.actions").then(res => console.log(res));
 ```